VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   has at least 20% of free space comparing to disk size.

-* If VictoriaMetrics doesn't work because of certain parts are corrupted due to disk errors, then just remove directoreis with broken parts.
+* If VictoriaMetrics doesn't work because of certain parts are corrupted due to disk errors, then just remove directories with broken parts.
 This will recover VictoriaMetrics at the cost of data loss stored in the broken parts.
 In the future, `vmrecover` tool will be created for automatic recovering from such errors.